-- Keep non-conflicting routing- If a nets' routing is removed for any reason, the routing for the non-conflicting nets is preserved but not locked (so that they can be rerouted).
-This is the default option. - Keep and lock non-conflicting routing- If the routing is removed for any reason, the remaining non-conflicting nets are preserved and locked; they cannot be rerouted.
-This is the default option. - Discard routing from all blocks Routing information will be discarded from all blocks even if there is no conflict.
+- Keep non-conflicting routing- If a nets' routing is removed for any reason, the routing for the nonconflicting nets is preserved but not locked (so that they can be rerouted).
+This is the default option. - Keep and lock non-conflicting routing- If the routing is removed for any reason, the remaining nonconflicting nets are preserved and locked; they cannot be rerouted.
+This is the default option.